-Write molecules to a SMILES file
+6.28 Write molecules to a SMILES file

 In this section you will learn how to write toolkit molecules into a structure file.
-You will need Compound_014550001_014575000.sdf.gz from PubChem, which is a different PubChem file than what I used in earlier sections.
+You will need Compound 099000001 099500000.sdf.gz from PubChem.

 Chemfp can write toolkit molecules to a file in a given format.
 I'll start by making an RDKit molecule, though the same API works with Open Babel and OEChem: